George W. Della Jr.

 George W. Della Jr. is an American politician from Maryland and a member of the Democratic Party.
-He is previously served in the Maryland State Senate, representing District 46 in Baltimore City from 1983 to 2011.
+He previously served in the General Assembly of Maryland in the upper house of the Maryland State Senate, representing District 46 in southern Baltimore City from 1983 to 2011.

 Background

-Della was born in Baltimore, Maryland, the son of George W. Della, the President of the Maryland Senate.
-He attended the University of Baltimore and the University of Baltimore School of Law.
-He works as an attorney.
+Della was born in Baltimore, Maryland, the son of George W. Della (Sr., 1908-1990), the then also President of the Maryland Senate.
+He grew up in southwest Baltimore and attended the University of Baltimore and also subsequently the University of Baltimore School of Law.
+He still occasionally works as an attorney, following his political career.

 Political career

+Della was first elected during the American Bicentennial year of 1976 to the Baltimore City Council, as one of the three councilmen then elected from the old 6th councilmanic district for south and southwestern Baltimore City serving six years (before the City Charter was amended in the early 2000s to create ten single-member districts currently).

-Della was first elected to the Baltimore City Council.
-In 1982, he won his seat in the Maryland Senate.
+In 1982, he won his seat in the Maryland Senate, representing the same area, which his father (George W. Della (Sr., 1908-1990) had also represented and serving as President of the Senate, several decades earlier.

 He sat on the Finance Committee and the Executive Nominations Committee.